Rebate Management: A Comprehensive Guide

 Artificial Intelligence (AI) and Machine Learning (ML) are more than just buzzwords.
 They are strong tools that are changing many business areas, including rebate management

-- Predictive Analytics: AI and ML can analyze historical data to predict the performance of rebate programs.
+1. Predictive Analytics: AI and ML can analyze historical data to predict rebate program performance.
 This allows businesses to proactively adjust their strategies, optimizing the impact of their rebate initiatives.

 How Driving Incentive Program Visibility Can Scale Incentive Programs